unlaunch/documentation/_docs/sdks/javascript-library.md

 This guide provides complete information about the Unlaunch JavaScript SDK and how to integrate it in your (Browser) based applications to use feature flags.

 The Unlaunch JavaScript SDK provides a JavaScript API to access Unlaunch feature flags within the browser and send metrics for analytics.
 The library is *open source*.
-SDK source code is available on <a href="https://github.com/unlaunch/javascript-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a> You can also checkout the Java [example project](https://github.com/unlaunch/javascript-sdk/blob/develop/example.html).
+SDK source code is available on <a href="https://github.com/unlaunch/javascript-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a> You can also checkout the [example project](https://github.com/unlaunch/javascript-sdk/blob/develop/example.html).

 ### Browser Support